-Three decades ago, in the 1980s, the total number of all giraffe in Africa was estimated at greater than 155,000 individuals.
-Today, the IUCN Species Survival Commission (SSC) Giraffe & Okapi Specialist Group and GCF estimate the current Africa-wide giraffe population to be less than 100,000 individuals.
-This is a drop by almost 40%.
-In some areas traditionally regarded as prime giraffe habitat, numbers have dropped by more than 95%.
+In the 1980s, the total number of all giraffe in Africa was estimated at more than 155,000 individuals.
+Today, GCF estimates the current Africa-wide giraffe population at approximately 111,000 individuals.
+This is a drop by almost 30%, a slightly less bleak picture than previously portrayed in the 2016 IUCN Red List assessment that estimated giraffe at less than 100,000 individuals.
+However, this updated information is based more on improved data rather than on actual increases in numbers.
+Unfortunately, in some areas traditionally regarded as prime giraffe habitat, numbers have dropped by 95% in the same period.

-Limited conservation research has been undertaken on giraffe throughout Africa.
-Whilst the IUCN Red List currently recognises one species of giraffe and nine subspecies, new findings by GCF and partners propose that there are actually four species and five subspecies of giraffe.
-More research is needed to confirm these findings before the IUCN can take them into consideration for future assessments.
+While the IUCN Red List currently recognises one species of giraffe and nine subspecies, new findings by GCF and partners clearly show four species and five subspecies of giraffe.
+This updated information is currently under further review and will hopefully soon be taken into consideration by the IUCN for future conservation assessments, giving each giraffe their own taxonomical status and mandate for increased conservation.